 Although the idea of your 3-year-old touching his genitals may freak you out, remind yourself that masturbation is completely normal.
 It won't cause any physical harm, pose any health risks, or turn your child into a sex fiend Unlike adults, masturbation for kids isn't something sexual, because toddlers don't know what sex is.
 To them, it's just something else to play with except you take it with you everywhere, and not by choice.

 The worst thing you could do is to make your kids feel self-conscious about their sexual exploration.
 Accept the fact that he enjoys the odd fiddle.
 At the same time, explain that there is a time and a place for everything.

 3. Distract them

 If your child masturbates in public, try not to scold him.
 Instead, try to distract him with an activity that requires the use of his hands.
 Also calmly remind your child that what he is engaging in is an extremely private affair that should be done in the confines of a bedroom.

 Discuss how you are handling this with your spouse and all his caretakers.
-Consistency is key to success.
+Consistency is the key to success.

-If you feel something a miss, don’t hesitate to ring up your doctor, especially if you suspect that your child has been sexually abused, taught masturbation by someone else or masturbates in public.
+If you feel something amiss, don’t hesitate to ring up your doctor, especially if you suspect that your child has been sexually abused, taught masturbation by someone else or masturbates in public.